-Research with collaborators has been conducted in Afghanistan, India, Iraq, Mexico, the U.S., the West Bank and Gaza.
-Her work includes more than a half dozen cross-national studies and a dozen single-nation projects focused on factors influencing democratic governance, such as information-access rights and various forms of insecurity.
-Dr. Relly was a recent Fulbright research scholar in India (2016-2017).
-She currently serves on the Fulbright Specialist roster (2015-2020) and is a research fellow with Columbia University's Tow Center for Digital Journalism.
-She also has served as head of the International Communication Division of the Association for Education in Journalism and Mass Communication.
+Research and outreach with collaborators has been conducted in Afghanistan, India, Iraq, Mexico, Peru, Sri Lanka, Tunisia, the U.S., the West Bank and Gaza, and Yemen.
+Her research includes more than a half dozen cross-national studies and a dozen single-nation projects focused on factors influencing democratic governance, such as information-access rights and various forms of insecurity.
+Outreach has focused on digital security, counter-disinformation strategies and access to information in countries with information-rights legislation.

 Before joining the faculty, Dr. Relly worked for more than a dozen years as a journalist reporting in a number of states, the Caribbean and the Mexico-U.S. borderlands.

 She has developed and taught courses focused on theory and practice; quantitative and qualitative research methods; media and humanitarian crises; disinformation and information security; media and terrorism; media and human rights, freedom of expression and the right to information; reporting; and data gathering and data analysis.